National AAUW Programs

 The Legal Advocacy Fund (LAF) supports the protection of the legal rights of those who are facing discrimination.
 LAF programs include legal case support, LAF Case Support Travel Grants, and Campus Outreach Programs.
-Go to Advocacy to read more about LAF and AAUW Morgan Hill’s support of LAF.
+Go to Legal Advocacy to read more about LAF and AAUW Morgan Hill’s support of LAF.

 The Public Policy Fund supports advocacy for public policies and laws that are fair to women.
 Public policy programs include government relations, civic engagement, and field organizing.
-Go to Advocacy for specifics of AAUW’s public policy platform and AAUW Morgan Hill’s support of this platform.
+Go to Public Policy for specifics of AAUW’s public policy platform and AAUW Morgan Hill’s support of this platform.
+Go to Civic Engagement for suggestions as to how you, as an individual, can advocate for these policies.

 The Eleanor Roosevelt Fund supports AAUW research to provide analysis, data, and accurate information about issues that are important to women and girls.
 These reports identify desired actions and ammunition for advocacy for change.
-Go to Advocacy to read AAUW’s most recent research reports.
+Go to Research to browse or read AAUW’s most recent research reports.

 The Leadership Programs Fund supports programs that develop women’s potential to lead in their schools, workplaces, communities, and country.
-Leadership programs include the National Conference for College Women Student Leaders (NCCWSL), Campus Action Projects, and Elect Her, a program to encourage and support more women to run for local and national elected offices.
 Locally, in addition to sponsoring branch member participation in Leadership Morgan Hill, our branch annually sponsors a local college student to attend NCCWSL.
 We also support students participating in Speech Trek, our annual AAUW California Speech Contest.
-And we mentor students in executing AAUW Morgan Hill’s annual Future Women Leaders Conference, by students and for students.
+And we mentor students through our Young Women Leaders group of teens; one of the YWL activities is an annual leadership conference, by students and for students.
 Go to Leadership Programs to learn more or for a NCCWSL application.